LTAP-UERJ/Chemometrics-Web-App-Dimensionality-Reduction/README.md

 * **Terms of Use:** Access is provided for academic and research purposes.
 * **Licensing:** Executable versions of this module operate under a **30-day Trial** period.
 Continued use beyond this period requires formal authorization and licensing from LTAP-UERJ.
 * **Disclaimer:** LTAP-UERJ and the authors are not responsible for any damages resulting from the use of this interface or the interpretation of the generated results.
-The software is provided "as is" (AS IS), without warranties of any kind.
+The software is provided "as is", without warranties of any kind.

 ---